yuehtsung/bldc-pwm-switching-comparison-/README.md

 # bldc-pwm-switching-comparison
 Simulation models of unipolar, bipolar, and copolar PWM switching schemes for BLDC motor control

-This repository provides simulation models and waveform analysis for three different PWM switching strategies used in BLDC motor control:
+This repository provides PSPICE simulation models and waveform analysis for three different PWM switching strategies used in BLDC motor control:

 - **Unipolar Switching**
 - **Bipolar Switching**